NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 validation, executing test scripts, installing test datasets used by GeoIPS, and running a process workflow as ``run_procflow`` previously did.
-The latter is the most significant change as we've rerouted all ``run_procflow`` & ``data_fusion_procflow`` commands to be rerouted through the GeoIPS CLI.
+The latter is the most significant change as we've rerouted all ``run_procflow`` & ``data_fusion_procflow`` commands to be sent through the GeoIPS CLI.
 While the GeoIPS CLI does not actually change the implementation of how procflows were ran, this makes all procflow calls be easily integrated as a CLI process.